-John Armstrong – Songwriting/Guitars/Vocals: John has developed a vivid style of guitar playing borne of combining rhythm and lead techniques and – in defiance of rock tradition – an almost total absence of riffing.
+John Armstrong – Songwriting/Guitars/Vocals: John has developed a vivid style of guitar playing borne of combining rhythm and lead techniques in a flow that pulls the music like a tide.
 The songs are steeped in unresolved chords and entrancing vocals.

 Ann-Marie Crowley – Vocals/Guitars: Ann-Marie brings a return of the 1989 era format of dual lead vocals and male/female harmonies.
 She hadn’t performed rock based music before joining The Speed Of Sound and has vast experience of irish, folk and also classical singing.

 Kevin Roache – Bass guitar: Kevin has performed with John since 1990, he brings a love of Northern Soul and a six-string guitar based approach to the four string bass.
 With wide experience of playing differing genre’s including music of Indian origin he has an individual outlook on the bass.

 The Speed Of Sound frequently play live in Manchester and beyond.
 Their latest album ‘Everything Changes’ was released on 06 December 2016, making two ‘best of the year lists’.
-There is far more to come.
+October 2018 sees the release of a double-A-side single in support of The Pankhurst Trust/Manchester Women’s Aid.

 Download high resolution images here